Dr. Jamila K. Stockman

-.
 Dr. Stockman has dedicated her research career towards improving the lives of women with experiences of intimate partner and sexual violence.
 An epidemiologist by training, her research focuses on the intersecting epidemics of intimate partner violence and sexual violence, HIV acquisition and transmission, and substance abuse among marginalized populations.
 She is working to advance understanding of the underlying immunological and physiological mechanisms linking these epidemics and develop interventions that provide maximal reductions in HIV, substance abuse, and violence against women.
-Currently, her work is situated in the US, US-Mexico border region, Latin America and Caribbean.
-In addition to her research, Dr. Stockman has been involved with various domestic violence steering committees and community-based organizations working to address the deleterious effects of violence and HIV in families and relationships.
-Curriculum Vitae
+Currently, she conducts her work in the US, US-Mexico border region, Latin America and Caribbean.
+In addition to her research, Dr. Stockman actively collaborates with local public health departments and community-based organizations to ensure ethical and cultural appropriateness of her research among members of the community.
+She also serves on various domestic-violence prevention steering committees and community-based organizations working to address the deleterious effects of violence and HIV in families and relationships.

 - Draughon JE, Lucea MB, Campbell JC, Paterno MT, Bertrand DR, Sharps PW, Campbell DW, Stockman JK.
 Impact of intimate partner forced sex on HIV risk factors in physically abused African American and African Caribbean women.
 J Immigr Minor Health.
 2014 Sep 24.
 [Epub ahead of print].
 PMID: 25248623.